DoTheEvo/selfhosted-apps-docker/prometheus_grafana/readme.md

 * `grafana-data/` - a directory where grafana stores its data
 * `prometheus-data/` - a directory where prometheus stores its database and data
 * `.env` - a file containing environment variables for docker compose
-* `docker-compose.yml` - a docker compose file, telling docker how to build the containers
+* `docker-compose.yml` - a docker compose file, telling docker how to run the containers
 * `prometheus.yml` - a configuration file for prometheus

 All files must be provided.</br>